this-is-sofia/pc-coherency/README.md

-# Supplementary Code for paper "Internal Incoherency Detection for PC-like Causal Discovery Algorithms"
+# Supplementary Code for paper "Internal Incoherency Scores for Constraint-based Causal Discovery Algorithms"

-This repository contains the supplementary code for the paper "Internal Incoherency Detection for PC-like Causal Discovery Algorithms".
+This repository contains the supplementary code for the paper "Internal Incoherency Scores for Constraint-based Causal Discovery Algorithms".

 ## Installation
 prerequisites: poetry, python3.11 (or later)